Edit

 • Kubernetes assets – Shows costs of assets running within a cluster.

-Visibility into a Kubernetes cluster cost helps you identify opportunities for optimization.
+Visibility into granular costs of Kubernetes clusters helps you identify opportunities for optimization.
 It also enables cost allocation to different teams running their applications on shared clusters in different namespaces.

 Prerequisites

-• You must enable AKS cost analysis on the cluster to view its costs.
-If you have multiple clusters running in a subscription, you must enable AKS cost analysis on every cluster.
-For more information about how to enable cost analysis for clusters, see Azure Kubernetes Service cost analysis.
+• You must enable AKS cost analysis add-on on the cluster to view its costs in these views.
+If you have multiple clusters running in a subscription, you must enable the add-on on every cluster.
+For more information on how to enable cost analysis for clusters, see Azure Kubernetes Service cost analysis.

 • Kubernetes cost views are available only for the following subscription agreement types: